nicm42/100-days-of-code-v2/log3.md

 **Day 80: 1st July 2021**
 I might well wait until the end of Wimbledon to start a new project, as by then I won't know what to do with myself, with no tennis on for around 12 hours a day.
 Today I watched some more videos - I am getting through the list, slowly.

+**Day 81: 2nd July 2021**
+More videos.
+I realised some of the ones on my list have been on there for such a long time because I don't really want to watch them, I just feel like I should because they might come in useful in the future.
+So I took them off the list, because if I need them in the future, I can go and find them then.